-1. Lower overhead
+1. Lower Overhead

 Digitalized workflows cut down on resources spent on repetitive manual tasks.
 Not only does it increase operational efficiency, it reduces the possibility of human error.
-In E-cology, Weaver’s workflow digitalization platform, workflows can be quickly designed and deployed to keep up with changing business needs.
+In E-cology, Weaver’s workflow digitalisation platform, workflows can be quickly designed and deployed to keep up with changing business needs.

-2. Enterprise knowledge management
+2. Enterprise Knowledge Management

 Through workflow digitalisation, organisations will be able to centralise and organise large volumes of data for the entire workforce.
 This is important for information to be easily uploaded, circulated, and retrieved by the relevant teams and leaders.

-3. Higher levels of productivity
+3. Higher Levels of Productivity

 Workflow digitalisation is able to capture complex flows of data.
 Thus, inefficiencies can be more easily identified and addressed.
 At the same time, employees can be empowered to focus on higher-level tasks, while leaders can have a birds-eye view of the organization and identify strategic opportunities.

 4. Automated Risk and Management